-The findings above show that the Flipped Classroom (FC) model and media, including the design of the FC model, Crafts and Entrepreneurship module, lesson plan, and assessment instrument, were valid, practical, and effective.
+The findings above show that the Flipped Classroom (FC) model and media, including the design of model.
+Crafts and Entrepreneurship module lesson plan, and assessment instrument, were valid, the FC model, Crafts and Entrepreneurship module, lesson plan, and assessment instrument, were practical, and effective.
 Based on the study, the students finally had their HOTS improve to become creative, innovative, and independent.
 The most important finding was that there is a significant correlation between the implementation of Flipped Classroom (FC) model with the improvement of HOTS indicated by students' ability to think critically, creatively, and innovatively and their understanding of the concept and application of the subject (Crafts and Entrepreneurship) also improved.